 Can I train with another agency and then decide to become a foster parent through BMH?

 This is acceptable, but not recommended.
-The training program provides an opportunity for the social worker to get to know the family, which provides more information to be able to help successfully match children with families.
+The training program provides an opportunity for our team to get to know you and your family, which helps us more successfully match you with children.

 “As a single person I always thought fostering was something i would do when I was married.
 And I also hesitated because I thought it would be hard to hear children’s stories and then possibly see them returned to difficult situations.
 But, after I moved I was living here in this house, by myself, and thought, maybe that was something i needed to consider.
 I did consider it and prayed about it.
 And then I took the class offered at the Black Mountain Home.
 I kept telling God He could stop me at any point.
 But He never did.
 Now I’m fostering my first child.
 I left one Tuesday morning, and came back Tuesday afternoon to a kid in my house.
 It’s been quite an adventure.
 God’s been stretching me and teaching me a lot – about loving unconditionally.
 And I’m learning not to push, but be open so that she can talk about whatever she feels the need to talk about.” -45 Single Foster Mom